logbase3/fuery/cmd/fuery/README.md

-filequery
+Fuery
 =====

 Package filequery is a small and simple library that allows you to query files by using built-in functions or plain standard SQL statements.

-Online documentation is available on [GoDoc](http://godoc.org/github.com/logbase3/fuery/filequery).
+Online documentation is available on [GoDoc](http://godoc.org/github.com/logbase3/fuery/cmd/fuery).

     filequery is a small and simple tool for querying files using SQL.